zuozhenggh/learning-library/security-library/database/autonomous-db/dbvault/dbvault.md

 Managed database services run the risk of 'Admin snooping', allowing privileged users - and especially compromised privileged user accounts - access to sensitive data.
 Oracle Autonomous Database with DB Vault provides powerful security controls, restricting access to application data by privileged database users, reducing the risk of insider and outsider threats and addressing common compliance requirements.

 You can deploy controls to block privileged account access to application data and control sensitive operations inside the database.
 Trusted paths can be used to add additional security controls to authorized data access and database changes.
-Through the runtime analysis of privileges and roles, you can increase the security of existing applications by implementing least privileges and reducing the attack profile of your database accounts.
 IP addresses, usernames, client program names and other factors can be used as part of Oracle Database Vault security controls to increase security. **Oracle Database Vault secures existing database environments transparently, eliminating costly and time consuming application changes.**

 *Estimated Time:* 35 minutes

 *Version tested in this lab:* Oracle Autonomous Data Warehouse (ADW) 19c

 ### Video Preview
-Watch a preview of "*Understanding Oracle Database Vault (March 2019)*" [](youtube:oVidZw7yWIQ)
+Watch a preview of "*Oracle Database Vault Introduction (May 2021)*" [](youtube:vSVr7avZ4Hg)

 ### Objectives
 - Enable Database Vault in an Autonomous Database